-The main purpose of a strategy is to align executives and other key stakeholders around how the product will achieve the high-level business objectives.
-It also provides the product manager with a clear direction to guide the team through implementation and to communicate the value of the product to cross-functional teams, such as sales, marketing, and support.
+Strategy definition is an important part of product planning.
+It aligns executives and other key stakeholders around your desired end state and how the product will achieve your business objectives.
+It also guides the implementation and to communicate the value of the product to cross-functional teams, such as sales, marketing, and support.

-Strategy is comprised of three parts: vision, goals, and initiatives.
+Strategy definition includes three major components: vision, goals, and initiatives.

 Your vision includes details on the market opportunity, target customers, positioning, a competitive analysis, and the Go-to-Market plan.
 It describes who the customers are, what they need, and how you plan to deliver a unique offering.

 Goals are measurable, time-bound objectives that have clearly defined success metrics associated with them.
 They help you set what you want to achieve in the next quarter, year, or 18 months.
 Here are a few examples:

 - Enter 3 new market segments

 - Reduce the number of support tickets by 15%